Visual-AI/MMVA/README.md

 ## Overview
 ![Teaser](assets/method.jpg)

-MMVA is a unified framework for **joint video-audio generation**, with a particular focus on **human speech synchronized with lip movements**.
+JoVA is a unified framework for **joint video-audio generation**, with a particular focus on **human speech synchronized with lip movements**.
-Unlike prior unified video-audio methods that rely on explicit fusion or modality-specific alignment modules (e.g., additional cross-attention stacks), MMVA enables direct cross-modal interaction by applying **joint self-attention over concatenated video, audio, and text tokens within each transformer layer**.
+Unlike prior unified video-audio methods that rely on explicit fusion or modality-specific alignment modules (e.g., additional cross-attention stacks), JoVA enables direct cross-modal interaction by applying **joint self-attention over concatenated video, audio, and text tokens within each transformer layer**.

-To further improve **fine-grained lip–speech synchronization**, MMVA introduces a simple yet effective **mouth-aware supervision** strategy based on facial keypoint detection, increasing training emphasis on the mouth region in the VAE latent space—without complicating the architecture.
+To further improve **fine-grained lip–speech synchronization**, JoVA introduces a simple yet effective **mouth-aware supervision** strategy based on facial keypoint detection, increasing training emphasis on the mouth region in the VAE latent space—without complicating the architecture.

 ---